On the EDge: Character still matters

-OPINION — I’m not going to defend former Sen. Al Franken.
+OPINION — I’m not going to defend Sen. Al Franken.

 I cannot.